-In this tutorial you will learn how to animate Freepik vectors.
+In this tutorial you'll learn how to animate Freepik vectors.
 Read this step-by-step tutorial about how to create vector animations in After Effects.

-Let us continue from where we left of last week.
+Let's continue from where we left off last week.
 Our octopus is swimming and we need to animate his friends and the rest of the scene.
 Find the first part of the tutorial How to animate Freepik vectors (1/2) here.

 Animating the fish and shark chase

-Create another composition by clicking Composition > New Composition or pressing ctrl/cmd + N. Name it Shark and make it the same size as the main composition.
-Now cut paste the three Shark layers (Body, fins and tail) into this composition.
+Create another composition by clicking Composition > New Composition or pressing Ctrl/Cmd + N. Name it Shark and make it the same size as the main composition.
+Now cut and paste the three Shark layers (Body, fins and tail) into this composition.

 Hit R on the keyboard with the tail layer selected.
 This will open up the Rotation controls for the layer.
-You will notice that instead of 2 axis, there are now 3 axis as we have converted the layer in 3D.
-Change the value of the Y Rotation and the tail will turn side by side.
+You'll notice that instead of 2 axes, there are now 3 axes as we've converted the layer to 3D.
+Change the value of the Y Rotation and the tail will turn side to side.

 Animate this, setting keyframes like we did earlier.
 When one loop is complete, copy and paste the keyframes repeating until you reach the main composition duration.
 So when we animate the Shark moving ahead, the tail will keep propelling throughout.
-Do the same procedure for the Fin as well.
+Do the same for the Fin as well.
 Locate the anchor point, make it 3D and animate the rotation controllers.
-You can animate it in various axis like up and down and side by side to give more realism.
+You can animate it on various axes like up and down and side to side to make it more realistic.

 Your shark animation should look like this.

-Duplicate the Shark comp layer and stack it up above the cctopus layer.
-Now scale it up by pressing S on keyboard with the layer selected, and changing the value.
-This one we have to animate close to our camera.
+Duplicate the Shark comp layer and stack it up above the octopus layer.
+Now scale it up by pressing S on the keyboard with the layer selected, and changing the value.
+We have to animate this one close to our camera.
 Make this shark go Left to right.
 (B to A).
 For this, we need to flip the layer horizontally.
 Right click on the layer and go to Transform > Flip horizontal.
-So now we have a loop animation; Shark comes from right to left behind the octopus and swooshes by close to the camera from left to right.
+So now we have a loop animation; The shark comes from right to left behind the octopus and swooshes by close to the camera from left to right.

 Remember that the first and last frame of the entire scene has to be the same for it to loop.
 Within that time range, you can go crazy and do whatever you want.

 Animate and duplicate the small fishes in the same way.
-Duplicate and make many copies and let them swim for their lives from the beastly shark.
+Duplicate and make many copies and let them swim for their lives from the scary shark.

 Animating the turtle

 Animating the turtle is the same.
-Just take care of the offset between the front legs and the hind legs.
+Just watch the offset between the front legs and the hind legs.
 Make sure that his head/neck thrusts out as he pushes and goes back in as he relaxes.

 He should look like this.